TIBCOSoftware/snappydata/docs/jobs.md

 ```

 The optional BUCKETS attribute specifies the number of partitions or buckets to use.
 In SnappyStore, when data migrates between nodes (say if the cluster was expanded) a bucket is the smallest unit that can be moved around.
-For more detailes about the properties ('props1' map in above example) and createTable API refer to documentation for [row and column tables](rowAndColumnTables.md)
+For more details about the properties ('props1' map in above example) and createTable API refer to documentation for [row and column tables](rowAndColumnTables.md)

 Create row tables using API, update the contents of row table